 Lenders are naturally risk averse, and require solid evidence of your ability to repay your home loan before they will approve it.
 Even if you have all your documents in order, your income is healthy and your debts are low you may get tripped up by one other factor – your credit rating.

-Here in Australia, credit ratings are held by independent credit rating bureaus such as Veda.
-If you fail to pay, or are regularly late with payments on items such as bills, credit cards, car or personal loans, your creditor can report you to Veda as a credit default and your ability to borrow money may be affected.
+Here in Australia, credit ratings are held by independent credit rating bureaus such as Equifax.
+If you fail to pay, or are regularly late with payments on items such as bills, credit cards, car or personal loans, your creditor can report you to Equifax as a credit default and your ability to borrow money may be affected.

 If you are unsure whether or not your credit history is clean and will satisfy the requirements for gaining a home loan, you can apply to a credit rating bureau for a copy of your history.